api7/apisix-mesh-agent/docs/etcdv3-api-mimicking.md

 # ETCD v3 API Mimicking

-This article explains the mimicking of [ETCD v3 API](https://etcd.io/docs/current/learning/api/).
+This article explains the mimicking of [ETCD v3 API](https://etcd.io/docs/current/learning/api/), it also registers the level of API conformance.

+Note this it not a generic implementation for ETCD v3 API, it's specific for [Apache APISIX](http://apisix.apache.org/).

 ## Table of Contents